raviten/azure-powershell/src/Network/Network/help/Add-AzLoadBalancerRuleConfig.md

 ```
 PS C:\>$slb = Get-AzLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup"
 PS C:\> $slb | Add-AzLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
+PS C:\>$slb | Set-AzLoadBalancer
 ```

 The first command gets the load balancer named MyLoadBalancer, and then stores it in the variable $slb.
 The second command uses the pipeline operator to pass the load balancer in $slb to **Add-AzLoadBalancerRuleConfig**, which adds the rule configuration named NewRule.
+The third command will update the load balancer in azure with the new Load Balancer Rule Config.

 ## PARAMETERS